 The removal of these measures, coupled with the aforementioned market conditions means that a lot of commercial landlords, tenants, and investors will have some big decisions to make in the coming months.

 The past 18 months has been the most turbulent time in living memory for commercial property landlords and tenants alike.
-Fiona Knight, one of our experienced Commercial Property associate solicitors, looks at some of the challenges and opportunities ahead.
+Hannah Martin, one of our experienced Commercial Property solicitors, looks at some of the challenges and opportunities ahead.

 Challenges and opportunities facing commercial landlords and tenants